 Instructors are ICD-10-CM and PCS trained with previous coding experience in order to provide quality course delivery and curriculum.
 Instructors have at least one of the following credentials: RHIT, RHIA, CCS, CCS-P, and have completed the AHIMA ICD-10 Approved Trainer course.

 The coding modules are offered at a cost-effective rate by providing introductory modules and specialty chapter modules.
 This curriculum is developed to meet the introductory training and subsequent continuous training needs of employees in hospitals, physician practice groups, home health agencies, state health departments, rehabilitation facilities, and other health organizations.

 Each module provides online 4-week training sessions.
 Other health professionals, besides coders, must also learn the coding systems in order to communicate with payers, providers, and other healthcare professionals.
-The mandated October 1, 2014 implementation date will be here soon.
-Training should occur at least six months prior to implementation for skill development.
 These courses offer more training for less cost for skill building and familiarity.
 The courses were developed by qualified AHIMA ICD-10 trainers.

 There are no current or upcoming courses available.
 Please check back again!